Skip to content

 Offline behavior

-The hooks read and write local files only — draining transcripts, the bbolt queue, and the doctor checks need no network.
+The core cadence needs no network — draining transcripts, the bbolt queue, the doctor checks, and the per-prompt fan-out all work fully offline.
+The only network passes are session-start's throttled, detached auto-updates (the binary self-update and the team update), which are best-effort: they fail quietly offline and, being detached, never block boot.
 A hook must never block your work, so session-start and tick never fail the session; if something goes wrong they surface a line (or stay quiet) and the prompt proceeds normally.

 • atl tick — the in-session maintenance tick (what the UserPromptSubmit hook calls)